 GSA reconciles all intragovernmental fiduciary transaction activity and works with agency partners to reduce significant or material differences in conformance with the Treasury's Federal Entity Reporting Requirements for the Financial Report of the United States Government and requirements of OMB Circular A-136.
-On the Consolidated Balance Sheets, Consolidated Statements of Changes in Net Cost, and Consolidated Statements of Changes in Net Position, all significant intra-agency balances and transactions are eliminated in consolidation.
+On the consolidated balance sheets, consolidated statements of changes in net cost, and consolidated statements of changes in net position, all significant intraagency balances and transactions are eliminated in consolidation.
 Additionally, adjustments are applied to eliminate GSA's intra-fund activity on the applicable financial statements.
 No such eliminations are made on the CSBR.

-On the Consolidating Statements of Net Cost, intra-GSA eliminations of revenue and expenses are displayed separately, and results displayed as FBF, ASF, and Other Funds reflect the full amounts of such balances that flowed through those funds.
-Certain amounts of expenses eliminated on the Consolidating Statements of Net Cost are imputed costs for which the matching resource is not revenue on this statement, but imputed resources provided by others, displayed on the Consolidating Statements of Changes in Net Position.
-Accordingly, on the Consolidating Statements of Net Cost, the revenue and expense eliminations do not match.
-The Consolidating Statements of Changes in Net Position between these categories.
+On the consolidating statements of net cost, intra-GSA eliminations of revenue and expenses are displayed separately, and results displayed as FBF, ASF, and Other Funds reflect the full amounts of such balances that flowed through those funds.
+Certain amounts of expenses eliminated on the consolidating statements of net cost are imputed costs for which the matching resource is not revenue on this statement, but imputed resources provided by others, displayed on the consolidating statements of changes in net position.
+Accordingly, on the consolidating statements of net cost, the revenue and expense eliminations do not match.
+The consolidating statements of changes in net position display the offsetting balances between these categories.